-Although national governments are responsible for the selection of refugees for resettlement, regional and local authorities play a central role in offering reception and integration support once refugees have arrived.
-The success of national refugee resettlement programmes thus depends on the commitment, ability and capacity of such partnerships.
+Although national governments are responsible for the selection of refugees for resettlement, regional and local authorities and their local partners (NGOs, universities, employers, volunteers, etc) play a central role in welcoming and receiving refugees once they have arrived.
+The success of European and national refugee resettlement programmes thus depends on the commitment, ability and capacity of such partnerships.

-SHARE Integration project activities offer structured dialogue, exchange of practice and networking between cities and regional actors and between experienced and emerging resettlement countries planning or considering resettlement.
+SHARE Integration project activities offer structured dialogue, exchange of practice and networking between local actors and between experienced and emerging resettlement countries planning or considering resettlement.

 The SHARE Network is an integral part of the wider European Resettlement Network.